-If you are travelling within the below Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
-Tourist attractions will be open, but may be crowded.
-In Vietnam, Tet Holiday is 29^{th} January $2025 \& 17^{th}$ February 2026; International Labour Day is on 1^{st} May every year; Reunification Day is on 30^{th} April every year and National Independence Day is on 2^{nd} September every year.
-In Cambodia Khmer New Year is $14^{th} - 16^{th}$ April every year, the King's birthday is $14^{th} - 15^{th}$ May and the Water festival is between $14^{th} - 16^{th}$ November in 2024 and between $4^{th} - 6^{th}$ November in 2025.
+If you are travelling within the below Vietnamese Public Holidays, please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
+Tourist attractions will be open but may be crowded.
+Tet/Lunar New Year usually fall in January or February each year.
+International Labour Day is on 1st May every year; Reunification Day is on 30th April every year and National Independence Day is on 2nd September every year.
 In Laos, holidays include International Women's Day - 8th March and Laos New Year Holiday 14th - 16th April.
+In Cambodia: Khmer New Year is 14th - 16th April every year, the King's birthday is 13th - 15th May and the Water festival is between 10th - 12th November.